christian-ochei/3DMNIST/README.md

 #### The Main Idea.

 I replaced the Generator model with a simple volume.
-The volume has 2 major attributes.
+The volume has 2 major attributes:
 Attenuation volume (almost means transparency)  and Absorbance (How much light gets absorbed).

 Instead of a latent vector input, I pass a rotation matrix ``` euler_matrix([randn,randn,0]) ``` and the volume into a differentiable volumetric renderer.
 This outputs a 2D isometric projection of the volume.